-5.1.
-General Test Approach
+6. General Test Approach and Test Results

 The interoperability compliance test included feature and serviceability testing.
-Feature testing focused on the ability of Nuance OSA to successfully recognize spoken names and extensions entered via DTMF and transfer the call to the correct destination.
-Blind transfers were verified.
+Feature testing focused on Nuance OSA successfully recognizing spoken names and extensions entered via DTMF, and then transferring the call to the correct destination.
+Blind transfer was verified.
+Other features covered included barge-in / no barge-in, adding new transfer entries, recording caller utterances, and accessing Maintenance Mode and Personal Administration Mode to record name and change PIN.
+Avaya IR and the Nuance Speech Server were configured to use MRCPv1.